talk2viren/umermansoor.github.io/_posts/2019-04-12-what-are-containers-a-simple-guide-to-containerization-and-how-docker-works.md

 With `docker run`, we asked Docker to create and start a container from the `codeahoydocker:latest` image. `-p 8082:8082` maps port 8082 of our local machine to port 8082 inside the container.
 (Remember, our web server inside the container is listening for connections on port 8082.)
 You'll not see any output after this command which is totally fine.
 Switch to your web browser and navigate to [localhost:8082/index.html](localhost:8082/index.html).
 You should see _Hello World_ message.
 (Instructions on how to delete the image and container to clean up will be in comments.)

 ![tiny-container]({{site.url}}/img/dockercontainers/tiny-container.png)

+In the end, I'd like to add that while Docker is awesome and it's a good choice for most projects, I don't use it evewhere.
+In our case, Docker combined with Kubernetes makes it really easy to deploy and manage backend microservices.
+We don't have to worry about provisioning a new environment for each service, configurations, etc. On the other hand, for performance intensive applications, Docker may not be the best choice.
+One of the projects I worked on had to handle long-living TCP connections from mobile game clients (1000s per machine.)
+Docker networking presented a lot of issues and I just couldn't get the performance out of it and didn't use it for the project.

 Hope this was helpful.
 Until next time.